 Sensorless current mode (SCM) is a control formulation for dc-dc converters that results in voltage-source characteristics, excellent open-loop tracking, and near-ideal source rejection.
 Hysteresis and delta modulation are well-known, easy-to-construct large-signal methods for switched systems.
 Combining either large-signal method with SCM creates a controller that is simpler and more robust than a pulse-width modulation (PWM) based controller.
 The small-signal advantages of PWM-based SCM are retained and expanded to include converter response to large-signal disturbances.
 These approaches can be used with any converter topology over a broad range of operating conditions.
 In the present work, hysteresis and delta modulation SCM controllers are derived and simulated.
 Extensive experimental results demonstrate the large-signal behavior of both control schemes.

-J. W. Kimball et al., "Hysteresis and Delta Modulation Control of Converters Using Sensorless Current Mode," IEEE Transactions on Power Electronics, Institute of Electrical and Electronics Engineers (IEEE), Jul 2006.
+J. W. Kimball et al., "Hysteresis and Delta Modulation Control of Converters Using Sensorless Current Mode," IEEE Transactions on Power Electronics, vol. 21, no. 4, pp. 1154-1158, Institute of Electrical and Electronics Engineers (IEEE), Jul 2006.

 The definitive version is available at http://dx.doi.org/10.1109/TPEL.2006.879051

 Delta Modulation; Hysteresis; Computer Simulation; Electric Current Control; Electric Potential; Pulse Width Modulation; Robustness (Control Systems); Topology; Discontinuous Conduction Mode (DCM); Sensorless Current Mode (SCM); Voltage-Source Characteristics; Inductors; Switches; Voltage Control; Topology; Frequency Modulation

 © 2006 Institute of Electrical and Electronics Engineers (IEEE), All rights reserved.